dudajulian/roomba_ros2_driver/README.md

 # roomba_ros2_driver

-A ROS2 node for controlling iRobot Roomba robots.
-This package subscribes to velocity command messages (`geometry_msgs/msg/Twist`) and translates them into commands that the Roomba can understand and execute.
+A ROS2 Jazzy Node which works as a bridge between the iRobot Roomba SCI messages and the ROS2 messages.
+After connection the Roomba to an RPi or other sigle board computer, you can run this node which subscribes to `geometry_msgs/msg/Twist` commands.
+Also sensor data is read and publish as well as the odometry computed and published.

 ## Features

 - Listens to ROS2 velocity commands (`/cmd_vel`)
 - Translates and sends commands to the Roomba robot
+- Odometry computed and published
 - Designed for integration with other ROS2 navigation and control stacks

+## Requirements (Hardware)
+- iRobot Roomba with SCI (Roomba 400 series (with OSMO or firmware update), Roomba 500/600/700/800/900 Series)
+- Raspberry Pi 4/5 (RPi)
+- Logic Level schifter (3.3V-5V)
+- UART-to-TTL Adapter
+- DC-DC Converterd (to 5V)
+- Wires

-## Setupo
+## Setup Guide
+- ROS2 Humble for RPi4 / ROS2 Jazzy for RPi5
 - ros2 jazzy base
 - rpi5
 - ubunut 24.04 server

-additional ros2 packages
+### additional ros2 packages
 -  sudo apt install ros-jazzy-tf-transformations

 ## Usage